Aintree fixtures 1946 - 1989 and developments to the National meeting from 1976

 Maghull Novices Hurdle 2 miles 5 1/2 furlongs - Still run today as the Mersey Novices Hurdle over 2 & a half miles.
 It now the second event on Grand National day.

 George Novices Hurdle 2 miles - The popular Beacon Light won the inaugural running of the race.
 As the last flat race run the previous year had been the Knowsley Stakes it seems fitting that the race was renamed as the Knowsley Novices Hurdle in 1977 when it was moved to the Thursday to open the new look programme.
-It was staged in 2019 as the Betway Top Novices Hurdle and is the second race on the Friday.
+It is known now as the Top Novices Hurdle and in 2024 was the third race on the Friday.

 Weetabix Hurdle 2 miles - An event for four year olds the race became the most prestigious juvenile hurdle after the Triumph Hurdle.
-Run over a variety of sponsored guises over the years the race is now known as the Anniversary Hurdle and is currently sponsored by Doom Bar and in 2019 was the second event on the Thursday
+Run over a variety of sponsored guises over the years the race is now known as the Anniversary Hurdle and is currently sponsored by Boodles and in 2024 was the second event on the Thursday

 Burton Latimer Novices Handicap Chase 3 miles - This race was only staged once and was won by the useful Prince Rock who ran in two Nationals in 1977 & 1980.